huaweicloud/terraform-provider-huaweicloud/docs/resources/elb_loadbalancer.md

 In addition to all arguments above, the following attributes are exported:

+* `ipv4_port_id` - The ID of the port bound to the private IPv4 address of the loadbalancer.
 * `ipv4_eip` - The ipv4 eip address of the Load Balancer.
 * `ipv6_eip` - The ipv6 eip address of the Load Balancer.
 * `ipv6_eip_id` - The ipv6 eip id of the Load Balancer.